 The Society contributes to the Hume Building Society Staff Superannuation Fund which is an accumulation fund.
 The benefits provided are based on the amounts credited to each member's account in the fund.
 No actuarial assessment is required.
 The Society contributed 9% of each fund member's gross salary to cover its occupational superannuation obligations.
 Members may contribute to the fund on a voluntary basis.
+Staff may request the Society to contribute to an alternative superannuation fund.

-28. CONTINGENT LIABILITIES AND CREDIT COMMITMENTS
+26. CONTINGENT LIABILITIES AND CREDIT COMMITMENTS